Cosmological phase transitions: from perturbative particle physics to gravitational waves: Thermal parameters characterizing first-order phase transitions

 A quadratic correction term for $S$ was investigated in \refcite{Jinno:2017ixd} and found to have an impact on GWs at the $\mathcal{O}(10\%)$ level in several particle physics models.
-The transition rate can also be used to estimate $\bubradweight$ (defined in \cref{eq:maximalEnergyRadius}); see Appendix A of \refcite{Huber:2007vva} for details.
+The transition rate can also be used to estimate $\bubradweight$ (defined in \cref{eq:maximalEnergyRadius}); see Appendix A of \refcite{Huber:2007vva} and Appendix B.1 of \refcite{Levi:2022bzt} for details.
+Approximations for the transition rate exist in simplified particle physics models where the bounce action can be estimated (see e.g.\ \refcite{Levi:2022bzt}).

-The transition rate becomes ill-defined if the transition temperature falls below the temperature that minimizes the action --- if such a minimum exists.
-In such cases, $dS/dT$ is negative, and consequently so is $\beta_*$.
-An exponential nucleation is no longer a good approximation in these strongly supercooled transitions; instead a Gaussian nucleation rate may be assumed.
-The mean bubble radius was estimated assuming a Gaussian nucleation rate in \refcite{Megevand:2016lpr}.
-However, the characteristic length scale can be determined without such approximations or assumptions by using \cref{eq:meanBubbleSeparation}, \cref{eq:meanBubbleRadius} or \cref{eq:maximalEnergyRadius}.
-The assumption of an exponential nucleation rate also breaks down if there is substantial reheating before the transition is over \cite{Heckler:1994uu, Megevand:2017vtb}.
-This can occur if the bubbles expand as subsonic deflagrations or hybrids.
-A delta-function nucleation rate was found to be a reasonable approximation for this case in \refcite{Megevand:2017vtb}.

 A recent analysis \cite{Megevand:2021llq} suggests that the timescale rather than the length scale may be more relevant for GWs sourced by bubble collisions.
 However, the relevant timescale is the total duration of the phase transition, not the exponential decay constant $\beta_*$.
 The ratio of $\beta_*^{-1}$ and $t_* - t_c$ can be estimated as $\beta_*^{-1}/(t_* - t_c) \sim [8 \ln(M_P/v)]^{-1}$, where $M_P$ is the Planck mass and $v$ is the scale of the model \cite{Megevand:2017vtb}.
 This ratio is $\sim\!0.3\%$ at the electroweak scale, demonstrating that $\beta_*^{-1}$ is not a good indication of the duration of a phase transition.